ot4i/CP4I-OSSM/ace/toolkit-no-tracing/ReadMe.md

 - Select *Networking* > *Routes*
 - Locate the Route which matches that of the ACE service you have deployed (e.g. `toolkit-no-tracing-http`)
 - Click the URL in the *Location* column
-- Append `/ping_test/v1/server` to the URL and call it from your web browser
+- Append `/ping_test/v1/server` to the URL and call it from the web browser
 - Access the Kiali dashboard from the installed operators in the `istio-system` project, to validate that the service access bypasses the mesh:

 ![toolkit-no-tracing-direct](https://github.com/ot4i/CP4I-OSSM/blob/dev/images/toolkit-no-tracing-direct.png)

 To use the Istio service mesh as it's intended, however, no direct access to Kubernetes services should be allowed.
 For a proper usage of the Service Mesh, the **ACE server Network Policy needs to be removed**, and additional resources need to be created to expose the service outside of the service mesh.
 To remove the Network Policy: